PGarn/PowDevLif/paper/paper.md

 $P_{cond}$ represents conduction losses and $P_{com}$ switching losses. $K_{V,IGBT}$, $K_{V,diode}$ and $K_{I,diode}$ are voltage and current dependence coefficients.

 2. The thermal model is Foster-type  [@6631903], \autoref{fig:example2}, chosen for its ability to describe thermal behavior of the system.
-It is represented by a transfer function.
-The time response is calculated by discretizing the model with first-order hold.
+It is represented by a transfer function and its time response is calculated by discretizing it with first-order hold.
 The model used implies no thermal coupling between dies.
 Other models, such as the Cauer, could have been used.